Click here to listen to a reading of this blog:

-The sudden amount of acne I had was really hard to come to terms with.
-With help from other thyroid patients online and from reading various articles, I pieced together a sex hormone imbalance of low progesterone and high oestrogen; Oestrogen Dominance.
+The sudden amount of acne I had (as if overnight) was really hard to come to terms with.

 Sex Hormone Imbalance